STA-198-GLHLTH-298-Fall-2022/website/content/home/project.md

 ## May be too long, but please do read

-The final project for this class will consist of analysis on a data set of your own choosing.
+The final project for this class will consist of analysis of a data set of your own choosing.
 The data set may already exist, or you may collect your own data using a survey or by conducting an experiment.
 You can choose the data based on your interests or based on work in other courses or research projects.
 The goal of this project is for you to demonstrate proficiency in the techniques we have covered in this class (and beyond, if you like) and apply them to a novel data set in a meaningful way.

+The data should have direct relevance to global health.

 The goal is not to do an exhaustive data analysis i.e., do not calculate every statistic and procedure you have learned for every variable, but rather let me know that you are proficient at asking meaningful questions and answering them with results of data analysis, that you are proficient in using R, and that you are proficient at interpreting and presenting the results.
 Focus on methods that help you begin to answer your research questions.
-You do not have to apply every statistical procedure we learned.
 Also, critique your own methods and provide suggestions for improving your analysis.
-Issues pertaining to the reliability and validity of your data, and appropriateness of the statistical analysis should be discussed here.
+Issues pertaining to the reliability and validity of your data, and appropriateness of the statistical analysis, should be discussed here.

 The project is very open ended.
-You should create some kind of compelling visualization(s) of these data in R. There is no limit on what tools or packages you may use, but sticking to packages we learned in class (`tidyverse`) is recommended.
+You should start by creating some kind of compelling visualization(s) of the data in R. There is no limit on what tools or packages you may use, but sticking to packages we learned in class (`tidyverse`) is recommended.
 You do not need to visualize all of the data at once.
 A single high quality visualization will receive a much higher grade than a large number of poor quality visualizations.
+Numeric data analysis or modeling should also be included.
 Also pay attention to your presentation.
 Neatness, coherency, and clarity will count.
-All analyses must be done in RStudio, using R. References must be cited, including (known) prior analyses of the data.
+All analyses must be done in RStudio, using R Markdown.
+References must be cited, including (known) prior analyses of the data.
+We will use plagiarism checkers, so be sure you are aware of other work with the data you use!

 ### Data